jomaway/typst-rdf-exam/README.md

 <div align="center">Version 0.1.0</div>

 This is a [typst](https://typst.app/home) template for creating consistent looking exams.
-The RDF logo can be replaced by your schools/institution logo.

 `rdf-exam` uses [`ttt-utils`](https://typst.app/universe/package/ttt-utils) under the hood.
 Please refer to the docs of `ttt-utils` about how to structure assignments and questions.